3D Text UI

 🛠️ API Reference

-Best for static locations (e.g., Shops, NPCs, Locations).
-You register it once, and the script handles the thread management internally.
+Best for static, permanent locations (e.g., Shops, Duty points, ATMs).
+You register it once, and the script's internal culling handles the rest.

 • Returns: string (The Interaction ID, derived from coordinates).